1.5cupsunsalted buttercut in large chunks and slightly softened

 To toast nuts, preheat oven to 325°F. Spread each variety of nut on a separate cookie sheet and in a single layer.
 Make sure to stir the nuts every few minutes.
 Nuts are done when they’re lightly browned, it should take between 8 to 10 minutes.

-In a food processor, process the sugar and salt until it looks powdery and finer, about 45 seconds.
+In a food processor, process the sugar and salt until it looks powdery and fine, about 45 seconds.

 Add the almonds and process until they’re finely chopped, about 20 seconds.